Deaf Services

 Email: bhaddock@rediscovermh.org

-For more information on specialized services, see Information for Consumers & Families.
+For more information on specialized Deaf mental health services, see Specialized Services.

 The Office of Deaf Services also works with all DMH-contracted providers to ensure that culturally appropriate services and effective communication are available.